Are We Role-Playing On Life’s Stage?

 The stage is set.
 The spotlight’s on you.
 It’s showtime.
 What’s your next move?

-Are we all just actors playing a part?
+Are we all just actors role-playing in life?
 Yes, we are.
 But here’s the kicker – most people are playing bit parts in someone else’s blockbuster.

 They’re extras, background noise, and forgettable faces in the crowd.